Alleged Pakistani support for Osama bin Laden: Follow-up by Pakistani authorities

-Regardless of Pakistan's claims about their previous conduct, many outside observers have raised ongoing concerns that most of the people jailed by them since Bin Laden's killing have been those who were trying to help capture him, rather than those who helped shield him.
+According to a BBC observer, Regardless of Pakistan's claims about their previous conduct, many outside observers have raised ongoing concerns that most of the people jailed by them since Bin Laden's killing have been those who were trying to help capture him, rather than those who helped shield him.

 One such incident would be when doctor Shakil Afridi who assisted the CIA in the hunt for Osama bin Laden, was arrested several weeks after the killing of bin Laden.
 A Pakistani court imposed a 33-year sentence on the doctor.
 The doctor was eventually tried under a tribal judicial system that denies the accused the right to have an attorney or to present evidence.
-According to The Washington Post, the Doctor could have received the death penalty if he had been tried under normal Pakistani law.
+According to The Washington Post, the Doctor could have received the death penalty if he had been tried under normal Pakistani law.Pakistan felt that the covert US operation was a violation of its sovereignty and Dr Afridi was accused of being treasonous for this reason.

 ″It is now indisputable that militancy in Pakistan is supported by the ISI (Inter-Services Intelligence).
 Pakistan's fight against militancy is bogus.
 It's just to extract money from America,″ Dr Shakil Afridi stated in an interview with Fox News.
 He was interviewed from inside Peshawar Central Jail, where he is being held by Pakistani authorities.
 According to his statements, the Pakistani authorities said, 'The Americans are our worst enemies, worse than the Indians,' and he suffered ′crippling torture′ and ′psychological abuse′ during the 12 months he was held by Pakistani spy agency for helping the US.
-He further revealed the fact that the ISI is in collusion with terrorists.